alexa-pi/AlexaPiDEPRECATED/README.md

 Next you need to obtain a set of credentials from Amazon to use the Alexa Voice service, login at http://developer.amazon.com and Goto Alexa then Alexa Voice Service
-You need to create a new product type as a Device, for the ID use something like AlexaCHIP, create a new security profile and under the web settings allowed origins put http://localhost:5000 and as a return URL put http://localhost:5000/code you can also create URLs replacing localhost with the IP of your Pi  eg http://192.168.1.123:5000
+You need to create a new product type as a Device, for the ID use something like AlexaPi, create a new security profile and under the web settings allowed origins put http://localhost:5000 and as a return URL put http://localhost:5000/code you can also create URLs replacing localhost with the IP of your Pi  eg http://192.168.1.123:5000
 Make a note of these credentials you will be asked for them during the install process

 ### Installation